 If you’ve ever rented an apartment, you’re most likely familiar with a standard lease agreement.
-In their most basic form, these contracts include the essentials such as rent amount and act as a formal acknowledgement between landlord and tenant.
+These contracts include the essentials such as rent amount and they act as a formal acknowledgment between the landlord and tenant.

-But if you’re signing a new lease as a tenant, there are a few additional clauses that you should look for.
+But as a tenant, if you’re signing a new lease, there are a few additional clauses that you should look for.
 These include vital pieces of information regarding the logistics of your tenancy that can prevent confusion down the road.

 It’s also standard for landlords to impose a late fee should you fail to pay rent on time.
 There should typically be a grace period of a few days before considered late, and many states set a limit on how high of a late fee can be charged.
 Just make sure you’re aware and comfortable with the penalties.

 Most security deposits are the equivalent of one month’s rent, which is no small sum of money.
 You probably hope to get your entire security deposit back at the end of your tenancy.
 By law, the landlord gets a short period of time to evaluate any damage you might have left behind and make deductions if necessary.
 However, your standard lease agreement should include a time frame about the return of your security deposit and the method by which it will be refunded.
 Ask your landlord to set these expectations in the lease so that you’re not left wondering where your money is down the road.

 Renter’s insurance is not required by law.
 However, the landlord is well within their legal right to make tenants purchase renter’s insurance while occupying their unit.
 Most renter’s insurance policies cover damage or loss caused by incidents ranging from theft to natural disasters.

 If renter’s insurance is a requirement by your landlord, this information should be included in the lease.
 Check to see if any minimum liability amount is listed so that you can make sure you purchase a sufficient policy.